All posts by admin

 Web Page

-A web page is a single document with a website.
+A web page is a single document within a website.
 Generally written in HTML/XHTML, meant to be viewed in a web browser.
 In many cases, web pages also include other coding and programming such as PHP or ASP.
 Websites are generally built from multiple interlinked web pages.

 Web Server

 A web server is a computer that has software installed and networking capabilities that allow it to host websites and pages and make them available to internet users located elsewhere.
-The web server holds all of the web files on a website and makes them available for people on the internet to see them.
+The web server holds all of the web files on a website and makes them available for people on the internet to see.
 It is necessary to have this to have your website on the internet.

 Web Statistics